November 29, 2018

 You won't be the only one doing it.
 Research shows that 76 percent of B2B marketers include blog writing as part of their content strategy.
 To be competitive in your industry, you need to produce great content to set your company ahead of the competition.
 In addition, companies that combine content marketing and sales strategies demonstrate 38 percent higher sales win rates than those that don't.

 Consistently producing great content can help your company reach its goals.
-Content doesn't just create itself.
-It takes time and effort to create stunning content that converts to sales and encourages customer loyalty.
+A great piece of content doesn't just create itself.
+It takes time and effort to create or optimize stunning content that converts to sales and encourages customer loyalty.
 We'll walk you through how you can implement content creation and reach your company goals faster.

-The first step in content creation is to lay out a road map of the types of content you need to produce to draw customers to your website.
+The first step in content creation is to lay out a road map of the kind of content you need to produce to draw customers to your website.
 You need to decide you’re your main marketing goal is.
 For most companies, marketing strategy centers on search engine optimization (SEO), lead generation, and thought leadership.
 In general, lead generation is the most common goal of content marketers, but you can decide what best suits your company.
+You can create everything from podcasts and long-form blogs to webinars and lists for email marketing.
+Depending on the pieces of content you choose to create, you can use tools like Canva, Hubspot, Moz, and Wordpress to get the job done.

-Now that you have a clear goal in mind, you'll want to create a content marketing strategy that focuses on achieving that goal.
+Now that you have a clear goal in mind, you'll want to create a content marketing strategy — and conduct a content audit on existing content — that focuses on achieving that goal.
+You'll want to brainstorm with your inbound marketing team and other digital marketing strategists to create the best plan.
 Your content plan should include roles for everyone from the sales team and marketing team to the executives.

 This document will lay the groundwork for your entire content creation process.
 It should include three essential elements: buyer persona, keyword research, and a streamlined editorial flow.